learn-co-curriculum/react-hooks-intro-to-npm-readme/README.md

 required for a specific JavaScript application, listing out each package name.

-When we run the command `npm install` in a directory where a `package.json` file is present, `npm` reads the names of each dependency and downloads the packages from [npmjs.com][npmjs], where they are hosted.
+When we run the command `npm install` in a directory where a `package.json` file is present, `npm` reads the names of each dependency from the `package.json` file and downloads the packages from [npmjs.com][npmjs], where they are hosted.
 It then begins installing those packages - _BUT!_ those packages also have _their own_ `package.json` with their own dependencies! `npm` must also get those packages, and if _those packages_ have any dependencies, get them as well.
 So on and so on.
 This is what we refer to as a _dependency tree_.

-If you are working in a local environment, it is also built in to the `learn` command.
-Running `npm install` creates a folder called `node_modules`, which contains all the downloaded packages.
+If you are working in a local environment running `npm install` creates a folder called `node_modules`, which contains all the downloaded packages. _Note_: the `learn` gem may automatically run `npm install` when you fork a new lesson with it.

-When building a project from scratch, as you build it, you may realize you _need_ some specific package.
-Running `npm install` while inside a project directory _will not work_ unless there is a correctly structured `package.json` file present.
+When building a project from scratch, you may realize you _need_ some specific package.
+We can install packages by running `npm install <package_name>` while inside a project directory.
+If you do not have a correctly structured `package.json` file, the install _will not work_!

 ## A Little More on `package.json`

-The `package.json` is a key part of sharing JS code repositories on sites like GitHub.
-Instead of having to bundle all the `node_modules` with every project, we just include a small file, listing out what npm needs to get for the project.
+The `package.json` file is a key part of sharing JS code repositories on sites like GitHub.
+Instead of having to include all the dependencies' code with every project, we just include a small file, listing out what npm needs to get for the project.

 The file also typically includes information about the project, such as the name, version, author and license.